-Our program is part of the Educare Learning Network, which currently has 25 Educare Schools in operation throughout the country.
-The Educare model, is a state-of-the-art approach to early education, promoting consistent, high-quality, outcome-based classroom learning environments for children from birth to five years old, and extends beyond the classroom to provide support and help children, families and communities thrive.
+Our program is part of the Educare Learning Network, which currently has 25 Educare schools in operation throughout the country.
+The Educare model, is a state-of-the-art approach to early education, promoting consistent, quality, outcome-based classroom learning environments for children from birth to five years old.
+Educare's model extends beyond the classroom to provide additional support helping children, families and communities thrive.